AdobeDocs/commerce-merchant-services.en/help/catalog-service/feed-ingestion.md

 * Customers with large, complex catalogs
 * Catalogs with 100 million+ eSKUs
 * Catalogs with multiple daily catalog updates
-* Customers not using the Adobe Commerce admin to manage catalog data, instead using an ERP or 3rd party system to manage catalog data.
+* Customers not using the Adobe Commerce admin to manage catalog data, instead using an ERP or third-party system to manage catalog data.

 If you are interested in joining the beta program, contact the team at XXXXX@adobe.com.